What is in this leaflet

 - ropinirole, a medicine used to treat Parkinson's disease or restless legs syndrome

-- lignocaine, a local anaesthetic medicine used to numb pain or cause loss of sensation
+- lidocaine (lignocaine), a local anaesthetic medicine used to numb pain or cause loss of sensation

 - sildenafil, a medicine used to treat erectile dysfunction

 - agomelatine, a medicine used to treat depression